Allegheny-Computer-Science-111-F2017/cs111-F2017-lab-sheets/README.md

 which these assignments were completed, please visit the [Computer Science 111 Fall 2017 GitHub Organization](https://github.com/Allegheny-Computer-Science-111-F2017).
-All of the LaTeX files in this repository are automatically compiled with Travis CI.
+All of the LaTeX files in this repository are automatically compiled with [Travis CI](https://travis-ci.org/), thus ensuring that they compile correctly and making the PDFs available in the GitHub repository.

 ## Problems or Praise